Sdarot: Legal battle

-Various organizations, including Zira, are trying to close the website due to copyright infringement for years.
+Various organizations, including Zira, had been trying to close the website due to copyright infringement for years.
 In 2016, a blocking order was issued, and Internet providers began blocking access to the site's domain.
-However, despite the order, the site continues to operate on new or different domains, and most people in Israel access the site by changing their DNS to 1.1.1.1 or by VPN.
-In January 2017, Facebook blocked the page of the site that had 77,000 followers, and on 17 February 2022, their Instagram and Telegram pages were blocked as well.
+However, despite the order, the site continued to operate on new or different domains, and most people in Israel accessed the site by changing their DNS to 1.1.1.1 or by VPN.
+In January 2017, Facebook blocked the page of the site which had 77,000 followers, and on 17 February 2022, their Instagram and Telegram pages were blocked as well.

-The closure order was issued again in January 2020, and Israeli ISPs blocked access to the site's domain at the DNS level again.
-As of January 2020, a lawsuit is being filed against the site.
+Another closure order was issued in January 2020, and Israeli ISPs blocked access to the site's domain at the DNS level again.

 In May 2022, the United States District Court for the Southern District of New York ruled that Sdarot TV and two other websites were providing illegal service, and ordered US ISPs to block access to them.